garrandall/popular-music-data/tracks/now-you-know-little-willie-john.md

 My life, my love is your love
 Never let it run cold (cold, cold, cold)

-My-i life, my love is your love
+My life, my love is your love
 Darlin', never let it run cold (cold, cold, cold)

-My-i life, is your life
+My life, is your life
 Never let it run cold

-Fades-
-Ooh-oh my life, my life, my life
-Is your love
-Never let it run a-cold